ajith-xilinx/HITNet/README.md

 ```

 ### Performance Issues and Planned Future Improvements :
+This Release is basically to prove the functionality of HITNet Model Inference on Vitis-AI

 There might be end2end performance issues when deploying the HitModel on the DPU using WeGO due to:

 * Currently, DPU supports only a limit set of operators [Supported-Operators-and-DPU-Limitations](https://docs.xilinx.com/r/en-US/ug1414-vitis-ai/Supported-Operators-and-DPU-Limitations)